randlabs/solidity-challenge/README.md

 - You can use any library like truffle to develop this challenge.
 - Write tests.
 Make sure that all your code is tested properly.
-- Create a script in Javascript to interact with the contract, prefereable to implement it using _ethers.js_.
+- Create a script in Javascript to interact with the contract, prefereable implement it using _ethers.js_.

 ### Nice to have